Cody-W-Tucker/kerby-website/README.md

 ## Ideas for technical improvement.

-- Enforce consistent image ratios to insure images are correct size.
-Size is set in html, should remove sizes in html and recreate in css.
-This will insure images are always formated correctly and don't appear blurry.
+- Enforce consistent image ratios to ensure images are the correct size.
+Size is set in HTML, should remove sizes in HTML and recreate in CSS.
+This will ensure images are always formated correctly and don't appear blurry.
 - Uppdate to HTML5 standard.
-  - Remove html structure and style with css.
+  - Remove HTML structure and style with CSS.
-  - Create html templates and serve with JS all repeated elements.
+  - Create HTML templates and serve with JS all repeated elements.
 - Remove old and unused redirection rules in .htaccess
-  - redirect files to not have to enter file extension in browser. (index.html --> index)
+  - Remove the need to enter file extensions in the browser. (index.html --> index)
-- Should load analytics script from seperate script file for best practice.
+- Should load analytics script from separate script file for best practice.

 # Image optimization instructions.

-1. Reduce size of images by 30% and save as png if transparent and jpeg if not transparent (compress if needed.)
+1. Reduce the size of images by 30% and save as png if transparent and jpeg if not transparent (compress if needed.)
-2. Name final images the same as last years.
+2. Name final images the same as last year.
 3. Save into images/yearly/{current year +1}
-4. Update folder links in html to current year +1.
+4. Update folder links in HTML to current year +1.
-5. When finished remove previous year's folder to be saved on client's local storage.
+5. When finished, remove the previous year's folder to be saved on the client's local storage.

 # Yearly web changes.